soominyeo/AssemTrix/README.md

 ## 2. Objectives
 I tried my best to make it easier, though challenging.
 AssemTrix aims for simple boardgame based puzzle game with a various modes and stages.

-&nbsp;I hope this could be a good chance for trying out what assembly is, despite the difference with actual assembly language.

 &nbsp;

 -----